-The key skill required for this specification is the ability to evaluate and interpret key issues related to religion.
-It would be very helpful to focus on specific issues and try to discuss and debate opinions and Christian attitudes towards ethical concerns.
-The work booklet can used to access the knowledge to prompt these debates.
-This will help students develop evaluation skills and the ability to raise specific and significant points.
+The key skill required for this specification is the ability to evaluate and interpret key issues related to psychology.
+It would be very helpful to focus on specific issues and try to discuss and debate the different psychological topics mentioned above.